juspay/omnix/doc/om/ci.md

 }
 ```

 You can have more than one CI configuration.
-For eg., `om ci run .#foo` will run the configuration from `om.ci.foo` flake output.
+For eg., `om ci run foo` will run the configuration from `om.ci.foo` flake output.

 ### Custom CI actions {#custom}